-One of the most widespread consequences of toxic masculinity and patriarchy is the trauma that others face when subjected to it.
-This trauma ranges from physical (bodily harm, physical abuse, sexual violence), to mental (manipulation, condescension, attacking mental stability), to emotional (unreciprocated emotional labor, exacerbating emotional disorder symptoms).
-Each of these forms of trauma, which are all forms of body terrorism in their own ways, can often be very upfront, such as hitting another person, or they can be subtler, such as daily demeaning actions that cause another person to question their self-worth.
+One of the most widespread consequences of toxic masculinity and patriarchy is the trauma others face when subjected to it.
+This trauma ranges from the physical (bodily harm, physical abuse, sexual violence) to the mental (manipulation, condescension, attacking mental stability) to the emotional (unreciprocated emotional labor, exacerbating emotional disorder symptoms).
+Each of these forms of trauma, which are all manifestations of body terrorism, can be upfront, such as hitting another person, or they can be subtler, such as daily demeaning another person and causing them to question their self-worth.

-While the physical, mental, and emotional aspects of trauma all play into each other, the emotional aspects, as well as the mental aspects, are typically on the subtler, daily side.
-Men are often at fault for causing emotional trauma in the lives of those who surround them, whether they are aware of it—let alone willing to admit to it—or not.
-Each instance of negging, or mansplaining, or any other emotional subjugation is an opportunity for the “innocent” or more often ignorant actions of a man to end up in a traumatic experience.
+While the physical, mental, and emotional aspects of trauma all play into each other, the emotional aspects, as well as the mental aspects, are typically on the subtler, everyday life side.
+Men are often at fault for causing emotional trauma in the lives of those who surround them, whether they are aware of it (let alone willing to admit to it) or not.
+Each instance of negging, or mansplaining, or any other emotional subjugation is an opportunity for the “innocent” or more often ignorant actions of a man to end up perpetuating trauma.

 As cliché as it sounds, the first step in trying to resolve or alleviate any issue is to admit there is a problem at all.
-Every man, in one way or another, has subjected someone, or maybe many people, to some level or emotional trauma in their lifetime, and it is important that we do what we can to help whoever we hurt heal from our actions (that is, of course, if they’re lucky enough to still have contact with the victim).
+Every man, in one way or another, has subjected someone, or maybe many people, to some level of emotional trauma in their lifetime.
+Accordingly, it’s important we do what we can to help whomever we hurt heal from our actions (that is, of course, if they still have consensual contact with the victim).

-I know that I have struggled greatly over the years to specifically identify what emotional damage I have caused, but doing so is something that I believe is vital for being someone dedicated to ending Body Terrorism and eliminating toxic masculinity.
-Below, we look at 6 ways in which men may start helping those they have hurt heal, or at the very least address, their emotional trauma.
+I know that I’ve struggled greatly over the years to specifically identify what emotional damage I have caused, but doing so is vital for ending body terrorism and eliminating toxic masculinity.
+Check out these six ways in which men may start helping those they have hurt heal, or at the very least, address their emotional trauma.

 More Radical Reads: 4 Ways White People Can Process Their Emotions Without Bringing the White Tears